 Senior Laboratory Research Scientist

-This is a full-time, 2-year fixed term position on Crick terms and conditions of employment.
+This is a full-time, fixed term (3 years) position on Crick terms and conditions of employment.

 Key experience and competencies

-Self-motivated with the ability to work both independently and as part of a team
+Excellent time management to plan and execute work both individually and as part of a team

 Interest in immunology and/or infectious diseases pathogenesis

 Willing to undergo training and work in compliance with Good Clinical Practice standards

 Excellent record keeper with an attention to detail

 PhD in a relevant biological subject or equivalent experience